Management plan compartment 13

 HLS objectives

-Northwest part of the compartment, bordering Bury's Bank road.
+Northwest part of compartment 13, bordering Bury's Bank road.
 Control scrub to prevent encroachment by Italian alder and other tree scrub.
 Coppice gorse in favour of heather and where it is degenerate.
 An area seeded by heather in 2003 has had little effect.
 This objective may need to be reviewed.

-13.4) Diversify woodland structure.
+13.3) Diversify woodland structure.
 Woodland plantations on the east of the compartment.
 Open woodland rides by scalloping into the edges each year to break up the rigid, planted lines.
-Create small glades within the woodland, selecting Italian alder.
+Create small glades within the woodland, targeting particularly Italian alder.